codetojoy/vending_machine_groovy_javaesque/README.txt

 This is a work-in-progress for the Vending Machine example, as highlighted by the Lambda Lounge.

-This example uses Groovy, but in a fairly straight-up, Java-esque way.
+This example uses Groovy, but in a fairly straight-up, Java-esque way. e.g. each action is an object This is not a hardcore MOP example.
+However it does use Expando (sparingly) and the elegant closure iterations.
-Not a lot of dynamic or functional style in this project.

-However, it does use the evaluation of strings (as code), and the testing tools.
+The main difference from Java is the evaluation of strings as code.

+e.g. The following:

+[ N:'A', P:'65', C:'10' ] is a bona fide Groovy map.

 *** Requirements